mqstack/BindSocketDemo/README.md

 # BindSocketDemo

-This is a demo project for multi-networking APIs in Android M.
+This is a demo project for the multi-networking APIs in Android M.